 - To what extent are alternative dispute resolution techniques available to resolve patent disputes?

-- Alternative dispute resolution mechanisms, such as mediation or judge-led settlement negotiations, are available, but they are rarely used to resolve patent disputes in practice.
+- Alternative dispute resolution mechanisms, such as mediation or judge-led settlement negotiations, are available but are rarely used to resolve patent disputes.

 Scope and ownership of patents

 Types of protectable inventions

 - Can a patent be obtained to cover any type of invention, including software, business methods and medical procedures?

 Patents can be obtained for products (devices, substances, microorganism strains, plant or animal cell cultures, etc) and processes (methods).